25 Tips on Managing Remote Teams: Best Practices 2020

 Tip 2: Use Task Tracking Systems

 Most software development companies use Scrum frameworks to track the progress of tasks.
 Not only this methodology provides you an insight into your project management, but it also considerably saves your time as if you would document all tasks manually.
-Scrum not only allows you to track the time for task completion but also gives you flexibility in your development process and lets you react to changes in a speedy manner.
+Scrum not only allows you to track the time for task completion but also gives you flexibility in the development process and lets you react to changes in a speedy manner.

 Tip 3: Daily Meetings and Sync-Ups